xinwucwp/KarstSeg3D/README.md

 ## Note

-The `apply.py` performs the 3D visualization of the results by using Java libraries, which requires install Java (1.8 is recommended).
+The `apply.py` performs the 3D visualization of results by using Java libraries, which requires install Java (1.8 is recommended).
 You can simply mute the visualization codes if you got error messages regarding to the plotting.